modelscope/data-juicer/README.md

 - **Systematic & Reusable**:
-  Empowering users with a systematic library of 20+ reusable [config recipes](configs), 50+ core [OPs](docs/Operators.md), and feature-rich dedicated [toolkits](#documentation), designed to function independently of specific datasets and processing pipelines.
+  Empowering users with a systematic library of 20+ reusable [config recipes](configs), 50+ core [OPs](docs/Operators.md), and feature-rich dedicated [toolkits](#documentation), designed to function independently of specific LLM datasets and processing pipelines.

 - **Data-in-the-loop**: Allowing detailed data analyses with an automated report generation feature for a deeper understanding of your dataset.
 Coupled with multi-dimension automatic evaluation capabilities, it supports a timely feedback loop at multiple stages in the LLM development process.